 This Week at OUC

-Tuesday October 9 Bazaar Crafting – Library, 9:30 am
+Tuesday November 6 Bazaar Crafting – Choir Room 9:30 am

 Senior Choir – Sanctuary, 7:30 pm

 CENTRE 507 is a drop-in program for women and men in downtown Ottawa.
-They have named this month “Socktober” – they are looking for extra donations of white socks, underwear and long underwear.
-Regular donations of jam, regular ground coffee, soap, razors, toothbrushes and other personal supplies for the Centreare also needed, and may be put in the marked container in main OUC entrance.
+Donations of white socks, underwear and long underwear, as well as jam, regular ground coffee, soap, razors, toothbrushes and other personal supplies for the Centre are always needed, and may be put in the marked container in main OUC entrance.

 NAMETAGS If you are interested in obtaining an OUC nametag (gold background, plastic holder, magnetic clip), the cost is $10 and you can leave your name with the Office.
 Of course, you are welcome to wear any name tag you already have at home!